 Which component was difficult to learn?
 What do you think about the design of the system?
-How does the system prevent you from making
+How does the system prevent you from making errors?
 Which feedback does the system communicate to you during its usage?

-How does the system use help in your daily operations?
+Advantages and Disadvantages How does the system use help in your daily operations?
+Which issues does the system have during its use?
+Which additional costs does the system pose to the business?